Tax Deductible Business Expenses

 Not all "gifts" are considered gifts for tax purposes, either.
 Some of these costs might be considered promotional.
-This is typically the case with items that cost you $4 or less, and these are fully deductible provided that they bear your business name and you distribute a lot of them, such as pens you might offer to anyone who signs a contract with you.
+This is typically the case with items that cost you $4 or less.
+These are fully deductible as long as they bear your business name and you distribute a lot of them, such as pens you might offer to anyone who signs a contract with you.

 Meals and Entertainment Expenses

 These business costs are typically deductible up to 50 percent of the expenditure.
 The meal or entertainment event must be somehow business-related.
-If you take that same client to dinner and you purchase a $100 bottle of bourbon to share with the meal, your deduction has now doubled from $25 to $50, or half the purchase price.
+If you take that same client to dinner and you purchase a $100 bottle of bourbon to share with the meal instead of giving the bottle to him outright, your deduction doubles from $25 to $50, or half the purchase price.
 And you can deduct half the cost of the meal and the tip, too.

 Automobile and Transportation Expenses